 Once you’ve identified the cause of waste, you should take steps to ensure that more waste isn’t caused in the future.
 For instance, if two of your schools are local to each other and both are due to have their heating systems maintained, it will cost much more to hire two individual contractors than it would to hire a single company for both locations.

 IRIS Assets can keep track of maintenance and compliance needs for each academy in your trust, making it easy to coordinate and reduce waste between locations.

 Replace your previous procedures so your new lean way of thinking becomes routine.
 If you don’t standardise the Lean way of thinking, these inefficiencies will creep back into day-to-day processes.

 In our heating example, it would become standard procedure to book a single contractor for all adjacent academies whenever it comes time to maintain your boilers.

 Gemba Kaizen doesn’t end here.
 If you want to tackle the root causes of waste, you should look to invest in tech solutions that can automatically identify waste for you, so you can replace old inefficient processes with standardised ones and reinvest that wasted effort into your pupils’ education.

 You need your software to be forever looking for efficiencies.
-PS Assets is an essential tool for trusts looking to adopt Lean philosophy, as it provides a complete overview of assets both across the trust and at an academy-by-academy level.
-To find out how PS Assets can help your trust think Lean, visit our website.
+IRIS Assets is an essential tool for trusts looking to adopt Lean philosophy, as it provides a complete overview of assets both across the trust and at an academy-by-academy level.
+To find out how IRIS Assets can help your trust think Lean, visit our website.